minio/docs/source/administration/identity-access-management/minio-group-management.rst

 to a MinIO deployment using a group as an identity.

-The :mc-cmd:`mc admin group` command supports the creation and management of groups on the MinIO deployment.
+The :mc:`mc admin group` command supports the creation and management of groups on the MinIO deployment.
 See the command reference for examples of usage.